Atom Learning logo

 Exam pressures

-Some people think that the 11 plus exam can cause unnecessary stress in primary school children (particularly in highly competitive areas, such as London).
-As children are still developing their cognitive skills between the ages of 10–11, it's thought that late developers, or children born towards the end of the school year, are disadvantaged.
+Some people think the 11 plus exam can cause unnecessary stress in primary school children.
+This can be particularly true in competitive areas, such as London.
+As children are still developing their cognitive skills between the ages of 10–11, some people believe that children born towards the end of the school year are disadvantaged.

 Class privilege

-If you're concerned about the cost of 11 plus preparation, there are plenty of low-cost and free 11 plus resources available.
-If your child is receiving Pupil Premium, you will be able to access 11 plus content on Atom Home for free – for more information, contact [email protected].
+If you're concerned about the cost of 11 plus prep, there are plenty of low-cost and free resources available.
+If your child is receiving Pupil Premium, you will be able to access 11 plus content on Atom Home for free.
+For more information, contact [email protected].

 How do I apply for a grammar school?

-The key admissions dates will vary from school to school, so it's always best to check with your target school before you begin your child's application.
+The admissions dates vary for each school.
+We always recommend checking with your target schools before you begin your child's application.
 However, all grammar schools follow the same schedule:

 1. Register for the 11 plus